Keksuccino/docs_fancymenu/docs/dragger.md

 ---
 title: Dragger
 description: Let users move anchored elements outside the editor.
-published: true
-date: 2025-07-05T19:19:41.915Z
-tags:
-editor: markdown
-dateCreated: 2025-07-05T19:19:37.358Z
 ---
 # Dragger

 A Dragger is an invisible element that users can move with the mouse outside the layout editor.
+You can anchor other elements to it, so they get moved with the Dragger.

 1. Add a [**Dragger** element](./elements#dragger).
 2. Anchor the elements that should move to the Dragger.